Royals sign former Rays left-handed pitcher Ryan Yarbrough to one-year deal - NewsBreak

 Royals sign former Rays left-handed pitcher Ryan Yarbrough to one-year deal

-KANSAS CITY, Mo.—The Kansas City Royals announced Tuesday that they have signed left-handed pitcher Ryan Yarbrough to a one-year deal.
+KANSAS CITY, Mo.
+(WDAF) —The Kansas City Royals announced Tuesday that they have signed left-handed pitcher Ryan Yarbrough to a one-year deal.

 Terms of the deal were not disclosed, per club policy.